FT1ger/fcalendar/README.md

 # FCalendar
 FCalendar is a small tool for student in the University of Adelaide which can read your schedule from email and generate an iCalandar (.ics) file, which can be imported to your Calendar app.

-## Dependencies
-Make sure that you have installed those libraries:
-- icalendar

 ## How can I use FCalendar

 1. Open your Timetable Planner.(https://access.adelaide.edu.au/sa/student/TimeTablePlanner.asp)